Home Insurance: What is Broad Form Property Coverage

 Important Factors to Consider:

-- Exclusions and Limitations: Familiarize yourself with the exclusions and limitations of your insurance policy.
+2. Exclusions and Limitations: Familiarize yourself with your insurance policy’s exclusions and limitations.
 Understand what perils are excluded from coverage and ensure that you are comfortable with the level of protection provided.

-- Comparison Shopping: As with any insurance policy, you should ask your insurance advisor if there are differences between the broad form coverage offered by each available insurer.
+3. Comparison Shopping: As with any insurance policy, you should ask your insurance advisor whether there are differences in the broad form coverage offered by each insurer.
 For example, one insurance company may offer higher limits of included coverage for jewellery, watches and other high-value items than others.

 FAQs